870 Micron Dust Continuum of the Youngest Protostars in Ophiuchus: Discussion

 \subsection{Multiplicity}

 To find multiplicity in our sample, we visually inspected our maps out to the FWHM of the primary beam of ALMA.
 We define a companion protostar as any source with a S/N $\gtrsim$ 4 or if the \texttt{imfit} task required two sources to obtain an acceptable residual map (i.e., Oph-emb 26).
 We infer source multiplicity from millimeter emission.
 The detection of a source is dependent on 1) dust structures surrounding the source, 2) dust opacity and temperature, 3) resolution to resolve close systems, and 4) the overall sensitivity of the observations.
 We detect a total of 6 companions in our observations.
 One of which is possibly a new multiple: Oph-emb 26.
-We measured separations using the \texttt{imfit} central positions as listed in Table \hyperref[tb:sources]{1}.
+We measured separations using the \texttt{imfit} central positions as listed in Table \ref{tb:sources}.
 We combine our observations with those of \cite{Cieza2019}, adding all detected Class I/Flat sources.
 We use a criteria for triple systems wherein we measure distances from the primary, obtaining only two separation distances.
 Overall, the total sample includes 14 measured separations for young multiple systems in Ophiuchus, see Table \ref{tb:binaries}.
 Of the 14 total, 6 are from this paper, 4 are from \cite{Cieza2019}, and the last 4 are from the two triple systems, VLA 1623 (\cite{looney2000}, \cite{harris2018}, \cite{hsieh2020}) and IRAS 16293 \citep{wootten1989}.

 The best published analysis of multiplicity in protostars to date is from the VANDAM Perseus collaboration \citep{tobin2016}.
 Although having a shorter wavelength (9~mm) and wider field of view with the VLA component, the VANDAM Perseus survey has comparable spatial resolution (15 au) but lower mass sensitivity \citep[$\sim$10 M$_\Earth$:][]{Tychoniec2020}, which still allows us to compare the inferred multiplicity between two star formation regions that have a discrepancy in disk masses.
 (The \cite{Cieza2019} multiples are at Band 6 with a larger FWHM.)